Birchard and Agee Marine Service Inc, in Seattle, Washington, USA

 FACT: Birchard & Agee Marine Services charged us for a service;

-FACT: Birchard & Agee Marine Services didn't perform the service;
+FACT: Birchard & Agee Marine Services didn't satisfactorily perform the service;

 FACT: Birchard & Agee Marine Services refuses to acknowledge our complaint in any way;